 Our team is frequently asked, “who is a co-writer?”
 A common practice in the music industry, co-writing is when composers, artists, and/or producers collaborate and create a finished project together.

-Unfortunately, co-writing can also become confusing when in regards to royalty collection.
-That is why it is so important that each time you create a song, even if it is with your long-time collaborator and best friend, that you both complete a split sheet.
-Split sheets avoid confusion as which writer owns what percent of the royalties earned from the song being created.
+Many songwriters — even solo artists — collaborate with multiple creators, or just co-write the occasional song with a friend.
+Unfortunately, co-writing can be confusing when it comes to royalty collection.
+That is why completing a split sheet every time you create a song is so important, even if it is with a longtime collaborator or your best friend.
+Split sheets help avoid any potential confusion over which writer owns what percent of the royalties earned from the song being created.

-To make sure you’re collecting all of your mechanical and performance royalties globally, register for Songtrust as your publishing administrator today!
+To make sure you’re collecting all your mechanical and performance royalties globally, register for Songtrust as your publishing administrator today!